Getting started

 Sets how many people can be in the conversation at the same time (up to 20).
 Change it under "Participant limit".

-Connection type: full mesh or star?
+Connection type: full mesh, star, or relay server?

 Full mesh - every participant keeps a separate connection to every other participant.
 Works great in smaller groups.